imgd-cs-420x-2022/imgd-cs-420x-2022.github.io/notes.day5_video_feedback.md

 # Mini-Assignment (in-class, due Monday 1/31/22)

 Create a short experiment with feedback.
 You are welcome to use the live video template and work from that, but might also consider adding feedback to A2... feedback is very useful / fun to explore on more than just live video.
+Your assignment should differ in a substantial way from the "raw" templates we'll use in class.
 To tune the feedback, it will probably be useful to have a GUI, whether it's HTML elements or something like TweakPane, but this is not required for the assignment.
 Post a link to your course website to a live running shader.
 There is no need to create video documentation.
-This assignment will count as a small part of the 10% "misc/participation" portion of your grade this term, grades will be either 100% (you made feedback!) or 0
-(no feedback was made).
+This assignment will count as a small part of the 10% "misc/participation" portion of your grade this term, grades will be either 100% (you made feedback with ome interesting changes from what we did in class!) or 0 (no feedback was made, or you just copied and pasted the class template).